 And like every Transparent Labs product, it contains NO colored dyes, unnecessary fillers, or additives, making it healthier than most supplements.

-Performance Lab Pre Sport
+Performance Lab Pre Workout

 Fortified with a mix of unique ingredients like maritime pine bark extract and a performance blend comprised of Citruline and Glutathione, this pre-workout supplement offers you a stimulant-free formula with promising results.

-In addition to the aforementioned ingredients, this formula also contains prebiotics, creatine, and beta-alanine, which have been linked to increased muscle growth and performance.
+Besides the aforementioned ingredients, this formula also contains prebiotics, creatine, and beta-alanine, which have been linked to increased muscle growth and performance.